KaylebJay/petz-1/petz/docs/petz.md

 - They can put duck eggs from time to time.You can tame it but not give it any order.
 - You can breed ducks creating a nest with an egg inside, optionally you can leave an empty nest near a ducky so it lay an egg.
 - It drops feathers when killed.
+- You can fry the eggs.
+- Fried egg and bacon: A fried egg plus a porkchop.

 #### Beaver
 ![Beaver](/images/beaver.png)